 Not to mention the price tag.
 For example, we can choose to buy locally produced fruits, vegetables and other foods in an agro-ecological way (free of GMOs and agro-toxins, seasonal, without packaging and with a low carbon footprint).
 You can also choose to produce your own food by starting your own home garden.

 4. Avoid unnecessary products

 Try to examine everything you consume.
 Do you really need another water bottle?
 We can repair items such as clothing and shoes to extend their life; we can choose to buy second-hand clothes and other items instead of new ones; or exchange our clothes with friends and family.
 There are even apps where you can sell and buy vintage clothes.
-This will also save you money.
+I also recommend building a capsule closet, it will save you time, and most importantly money.

 5. Avoid packaging